TakeLab/podium/docs/source/walkthrough.rst

 The Vocabulary
 ---------------

 We saw earlier that our dataset has two Fields: text and label.
-We will touch on what exactly Fields are later, but for now let's retrieve and print them out.
+We will go into detail on what exactly Fields are later, but for now let's just retrieve and print them out.

 .. doctest:: sst